-Why Send An Internal Office Relocation Letter
+Why Send An Office Relocation Letter to Employees

 The main goal of an office relocation letter is to provide reassurance and clarity for your staff.

 Moving offices can cause a great deal of stress.
 Concerns range from increasing commute times to fear of job loss.
 So your number one goal is to put people at ease.
+Make your staff aware of management decisions that affect their jobs in advance, to reduce gossip and stress.

-Then lay out a clear plan, as far as one has been decided.
+Next, lay out a clear plan, as far as one has been decided.

 A basic office relocation announcement will include: